 A dissolute and rich Oxford graduate who found a cause in Liberal politics and anti-fascism, Murray is probably the only man to be murdered by a monkey during the Spanish Civil War.

-It all began with a Balliol student who enjoyed beating small boys.
+It all began with a Balliol man who enjoyed beating small boys.
 In an unguarded moment Oxford student F.A.
 Philbrick admitted to friends that he had enjoyed thrashing younger pupils at his public school.

 Waugh, who arrived at Oxford’s Hertford College in January 1922, got hold of the story and spread it round the university in an exaggerated form.
 He had a talent for grotesque caricature: rechristening the college’s shambling night porter as ‘The Midnight Badger’ and giving his history tutor a fictitious bestiality backstory involving dogs.
 In Waugh’s telling, Philbrick became Philbrick the Flagellant, an enthusiastic sadist.